acoli-repo/powla/Readme.md

 ## POWLA and its XML predecessors

 * POWLA 1.0:
 	- Christian Chiarcos (2012a), POWLA: Modeling linguistic corpora in OWL/DL, In: E. Simperl et al. (eds.)
 Proceedings of the 9th Extended Semantic Web Conference (ESWC 2012).
-Springer, Heidelberg, Heraklion, Crete, May 2012 (LNCS 7295), 225-239. #38
+Springer, Heidelberg, Heraklion, Crete, May 2012 (LNCS 7295), 225-239.
 	- Christian Chiarcos (2012b), Interoperability of Corpora and Annotations, In: C. Chiarcos, S. Nordhoff, and S. Hellmann (eds.)
 Linked Data in Linguistics.
 Representing and Connecting Language Data and Language Metadata.
 Springer, Heidelberg.
 	- Christian Chiarcos 2012c), A Generic Formalism to Represent Linguistic Corpora in RDF and OWL/DL, In: 8th International Conference on Language Resources and Evaluation (LREC-2012).
-Istanbul, Turkey, May 2012, 3205-3212. #15
+Istanbul, Turkey, May 2012, 3205-3212.

-POWLA is a formalism that allows to represent linguistic corpora in RDF.

 * XML predecessor: PAULA
 	* PAULA is a data model that has been developed to represent (a) any type of linguistic annotation applicable to textual data, and (b) any combination of annotation layers.
 PAULA was originally serialized in a standoff XML format (PAULA XML) and as an RDBMS schema (relANNIS), it defines the semantics of the corpus query language [ANNIS-QL](https://corpus-tools.org/annis/), it has been used for NLP workflows [(MOTS)](https://link.springer.com/chapter/10.1007/978-3-642-22613-7_2) and format conversion [(Pepper, based on its Java implementation SALT)](https://github.com/korpling/pepper).